 If you miss one part of the application, you’re “instantly derailed from the process rather than just being asked to complete the application and proceed forward,” Kerr added.
 In many cases, derailed means “the deportation process begins.”

 Moreover, USCIS is issuing RFEs to employers for information that previously was a given.
 For example, said Kerr, Fortune 100 companies are being asked for proof that they can financially afford to sponsor an H-1B worker.

 The result has been longer processing times, increased costs, and growing uncertainty.
 Employers are complaining that all this is disrupting business operations and causing anxiety to workers.
 And due to the anxiety and uncertainty, foreign professionals are increasingly looking for opportunities outside the U.S.

-On the same NPR podcast, one Silicon Valley engineer said that his colleagues and friends both in the U.S. and abroad are looking to Canada and Australia to avoid the headaches and stress that comes with seeking an H-1B visa in the U.S. or renewing one.
-In fact, that engineer’s H-1B visa is up for renewal.
+On the same NPR podcast, one Silicon Valley engineer said that his colleagues and friends both in the U.S. and abroad are looking to Canada and Australia to avoid the headaches and stress that comes with seeking—or renewing—an H-1B visa in the U.S. In fact, that engineer’s H-1B visa is up for renewal.
 For the first time, his employer warned him there’s a slight chance that USCIS won’t renew it.
 As a backup, he applied for permanent residence in Canada.